 There are various treatment options out there, but they should always be adopted after consulting a doctor.
-Some of the chronic prostatitis treatment involves use of antibiotics and antioxidants.
-However, chronic prostatitis may not respond to antibiotics even if it was caused by a bacteria .Therefore other medical approaches have to be taken.
+Some of the chronic prostatitis treatment involves the use of antibiotics and antioxidants.
+However, chronic prostatitis may not respond to antibiotics even if it was caused by a bacteria.T herefore other medical approaches have to be taken.
 Treatment options are as follows:

-- Active Surveillance or watchful waiting – Doctor advises to wait for a while before starting any treatment to see the progress of the disease.
-Patient may not need any treatment if the problem is not complicated, although he may need to follow a checkup schedule with the doctor.
+- Active Surveillance or watchful waiting – Doctor advises waiting for a while before starting any treatment to see the progress of the disease.
+The patient may not need any treatment if the problem is not complicated, although he may need to follow a checkup schedule with the doctor.

 - Surgery – This may require removing* the whole prostate gland along with some associated tissue, and it may cause incontinence and impotence.

 - Medications – There are some drugs that can reduce* the size of the prostate and heal the symptoms.
 However, some of these can cause potential side effects, for e.g., Finasteride (Proscar) can increase* male breast size with sexual dysfunction, Tamsulosin (Flomax) can cause nasal congestion and cough.
-Among natural medications, Saw palmetto seems to be very effective in treating enlarged prostate.
-There are some prostate supplements in the market that contain herbal medications along with vitamins, minerals and amino acids, and they can be very effective.
-Doctors may prescribe antimicrobials, anti-inflammatory drugs or pain killer Tramadol to alleviate the symptoms.
+Among natural medications, Saw palmetto seems to be very effective in treating an enlarged prostate.
+There are some prostate supplements in the market that contains herbal medications along with vitamins, minerals, and amino acids, and they can be very effective.
+Doctors may prescribe antimicrobials, anti-inflammatory drugs or painkiller Tramadol to alleviate the symptoms.

-- Other treatments may include radio waves, micro waves, laser or techniques like acupuncture or reflexology to shrink the size of prostate gland.
+- Other treatments may include radio waves, microwaves, laser or techniques like acupuncture or reflexology to shrink the size of the prostate gland.